 Last come those which are seen as the desecration of Muslim lands: America’s aiding the UN creation of “a new Christian state in East Timor, taking it from Indonesia, the most populous Muslim state, and ignoring the principle of self-determination,” while independence has been kept from many Muslim provinces such as Kashmir and Chechnya.
 As well as American occupation of and inordinate influence on “Afghanistan, Iraq, and the states of the Arabian Peninsula, the Prophet Mohammed’s birthplace,” which is illustrated further by the military presence in Qatar, Saudi Arabia, and Kuwait; and America’s backing of Israel’s oppression and occupation of Palestine through political and military support.29

-However these attempts will inevitably be proven completely inaccurate, since through decades of terrorism “bin Ladin demonstrated patience, brilliant planning, managerial expertise, sound strategic and tactical sense, admirable character traits, eloquence, and focused, limited war aims.”30
+However these attempts will inevitably be proven completely inaccurate, since through decades of terrorism “bin Laden demonstrated patience, brilliant planning, managerial expertise, sound strategic and tactical sense, admirable character traits, eloquence, and focused, limited war aims.”30

-Even more telling of his firm grounding in reality and his keen and intelligent perception of international affairs is the fact that bin Ladin refused to blame Muslims’ struggles on the west, but “put the blame for the decrepit condition of Islamic civilization squarely on Muslims themselves.”
+Even more telling of his firm grounding in reality and his keen and intelligent perception of international affairs is the fact that bin Laden refused to blame Muslims’ struggles on the West, but “put the blame for the decrepit condition of Islamic civilization squarely on Muslims themselves.”
 The power of his message was in admitting Islam is being attacked by the American-led West, while asserting that “Muslims, if they return to Islam, have it in their power, and need help from no one but God, to annihilate the attackers.”31

 And all this while fostering, the image of a man who is extraordinarily determined to defend his faith and his people through any means necessary, as long as they are compatible with Islam – a qualification that, as discussed, gives a rather girthy amount of leeway.
-To accomplish his ends, bin Ladin realized that terrorism is the only means by which a defensive jihad against the invading Western forces can be waged.
+To accomplish his ends, bin Laden realized that terrorism is the only means by which a defensive jihad against the invading Western forces can be waged.

 A concept, a dream, that he’s using all his skills as a Salesman to sell.